European tour operators evacuate thousands from Tunisia after attack

 NOT ON WATCHLIST

 Tunisian authorities said the gunman was not on any watchlist of known potential militants.
-But one source said Rezgui appeared to have been radicalized over the last six months by Islamist militant recruiters.
+But one source said Rezgui appeared to have been radicalised over the last six months by Islamist militant recruiters.

 As one countermeasure, Prime Minister Essid said that Tunisia planned within a week to close down 80 mosques that remain outside state control for inciting violence.

-Several thousand Tunisian jihadists have gone to fight in Syria, Iraq and neighboring Libya, where some have set up training camps and vowed to return to attack their homeland.
+Several thousand Tunisian jihadists have gone to fight in Syria, Iraq and neighbouring Libya, where some have set up training camps and vowed to return to attack their homeland.

 The attack took place during the holy Muslim month of Ramadan and was one of three linked to Islamist militants on three different continents on Friday.